colehoener/KWIC/README.md

 ### Notes
 1. The output formatting is slightly different than the example given in the assignment details document.
 I change the output due to changing word/sentence sizing and for easier reader.
 2. The output that is alphabatized is alphbatized based on the first word of the '*value*'
+3. If you wish to add more input files, they must be placed in the '*./Input* folder.